 Sollus Northwest Family Nurse Practitioner Residency Program

-The Sollus Northwest Family Nurse Practitioner Residency Program in Yakima, WA and Salem, OR, is a 12-month program that provides intensive training to both clinical complexity of family practice in the safety net setting, and training to a high performance, PCMH model for primary care.
+The Sollus Northwest Family Nurse Practitioner (FNP) Residency Program in Yakima, WA, is a 12-month program that provides intensive training to both clinical complexity of family practice in the safety net setting, and training to a high performance, PCMH model for primary care.

-The program is specifically intended for family nurse practitioners who are committed to developing careers as PCPs in the challenging setting of community health centers and other safety net settings.
+The program is specifically intended for family nurse practitioners who are committed to developing careers as Primary Care Providers (PCPs) Federally Qualified Health Center (FQHC) in the challenging setting of community health centers and other safety net settings.

-(4 sessions/week) Precepted clinics are the cornerstone of the residency.
-In these clinics, the NP residents develop their own patient panel while having a YVFWC provider (MD or ARNP) exclusively assigned to them.
+(5 sessions/week) Precepted clinics are the cornerstone of the residency.
+In these clinics, the FNP residents develop their own patient panel while having a YVFWC provider exclusively assigned to them.

-(2 sessions/week x 1/month) Rotations are in areas of high-volume/high-burden/high-risk situations most commonly encountered in the setting of the FQHC.
-Rotations can include: Orthopedics, Dermatology, Women’s Health, Pediatrics, Geriatrics, Newborn/nursery, HIV care, Adult Behavioral Health, Child and Adolescent Behavioral Health and Developmental Behavioral Pediatrics.
+(2 to 4 sessions/week x 1/month) Rotations are in areas of high-volume/high-burden/high-risk situations most commonly encountered in the setting of the FQHC.
+Rotations can include: Orthopedics, Dermatology, Women’s Health, Pediatrics, Newborn/nursery, HIV care, Immediate Care, Podiatry, Cardiology, ENT, and Adult Behavioral Health.

-(2 sessions/week) During independent clinics, the NP residents work as a member of a team, and see patients at the delegation of the primary care providers, who remain available for consultations.
+(3 sessions/week) During mentored clinics, the FNP residents work as a member of a team, and see patients at the delegation of the primary care providers, who remain available for consultations.

 Didactic Education Sessions: